Master-csm/Stock-Sentiment-Analysis/README.md

 Description:

-Aim of this project is to create model/models which would provide the best means to predict if the value of a stock would increase or decrease on the basis of top 25 headlines.
+Aim of this project is to create model/models which would provide the best means to predict if the value of a stock would increase or decrease on the basis of top 25 news headlines.

 The data source for this project is: https://www.kaggle.com/aaron7sun/stocknews